-Applicant is requesting a waiver to allow approval of the final plat for the subdivision with approval of Lot 1 as a "dry lot" with no requirement of water for approval, consistent with Section 8.4.7(A)(3) of the Land Development Code.
+"Applicant is requesting a waiver to allow approval of the final plat for the subdivision with approval of Lot 1 as a "dry lot" with no requirement of water for approval, consistent with Section 8.4.7(A)(3) of the Land Development Code.
 Presently, no water is used in the kart racing operation on Lot 1, and Applicant does not expect any need for a water source in the near future.
 The groundwater determination process through the Colorado Ground Water Commission, including approval of a replacement plan that was recently completed for the Property, provides evidence of a 300-year water supply on Lot 2 for continued in-house use of the existing well, without the requirement that a well be constructed on Lot 1.
-The replacement plan further provides that the owner of Lot 1 may, but is not required to, elect to drill a nontributary Arapahoe aquifer well for commercial uses thereon, which will then allow for expanded types of use from the existing Denver aguifer well on Lot 2 if and only if such Arapahoe well is drilled and utilized on Lot 1.
+The replacement plan further provides that the owner of Lot 1 may, but is not required to, elect to drill a nontributary Arapahoe aquifer well for commercial uses thereon, which will then allow for expanded types of use from the existing Denver aquifer well on Lot 2 if and only if such Arapahoe well is drilled and utilized on Lot 1.
 In either scenario, a 300-year water supply will be evidenced as described in the approved replacement plan.
-Initially, and for the foreseeable future, Lot 1 may be a "dry lot".
+Initially, and for the foreseeable future, Lot 1 may be a "dry lot"."

-The County Attorney's Office believes the Applicant's historic use and stated intent is to continue to use the Lot 1 as a "dry lot" without a requirement for running water and sewer service, and therefore recommends approval of the waiver request.
 Should the Board of County Commissioners approve the waiver request, the applicant has added a plat note to the minor subdivision to notify future owners that this lot has been designated as a "dry lot" and will require change in water supply approval if water is to be utilized onsite in the future.